 At the Table

-Our new cooking show with Star Communications has officially aired on the local channel 16!
-At the Table is an educational cooking show using realistic recipes with ingredients that are easy to find locally.
+At the Table is an educational cooking show produced by using realistic recipes with ingredients that are easy to find locally.
 You’ll learn how to make delicious healthy meals, the “why” behind eating nutritious foods, tips, and tricks to help you become a master chef in the kitchen, and so much more!
 Join us on Tuesday’s on channel 16.
+This show is a partnership with Star Communications, sponsored in part by United Way of Sampson County.

 Don’t get Star Channel 16 where you live?